tundish/blathnaid/blathnaid/book/chapters.rst

 At midnight in the cellar, up popped Krol.
 Jack was pleased to see him, and went over to the second barrel, upon which was painted ‘That’.
-Jack opened the tap until the tundish was half to the brim and he passed it into the beam of moonlight which held the ghostly shape.
+Jack opened the tap until the tundish was half to the brim and he passed it into the beam of moonlight that held the ghostly shape.

 Sensitivity
 -----------